mattiapenati/mello/README.md

 deveolpment of my code.
 It contains solutions for a broad class of problems of backend development:

-- cryptographic key derivation solution that use [argon2](https://crates.io/crates/argon2);
+- cryptographic key derivation solution that uses [argon2](https://crates.io/crates/argon2);
 - signed ticket to manage user invitation or password change based on Ed22519 (a thin wrapper of [ed25519_dalek](https://crates.io/crates/ed25519-dalek));